 - Travel requirements and which party will be liable to make travel payments

-- Assumptions and exclusions that have not been covered in any other sections of the statement of work
+- Assumptions and exclusions that have not been covered in any other sections of the sow

-This is the last section of the statement of work and includes how the entity, buyer or client is going to accept the project deliverables.
-It offers details about the staff members that are authorized to receive it, review it and sign off on deliverables.
+This is the last section of the sow and includes how the entity, buyer or client is going to accept the project deliverables.
+It offers details about the staff members that are authorized to receive it, review it, and sign off on deliverables.

 It also tells about how the work is going to be submitted and determine the criteria for its suitability.
 It is imperative to agree upon the acceptance criteria before the start of a project to avoid any misunderstanding later on when the project comes to an end.